What we know about Reality Winner

 Who opposes her?

-Many are displeased with the leak.
+Many officials criticized the leak.

-"Just because you see something that is classified, you can't just hand that out like it's candy," said Rep. Jason Chaffetz, the House Oversight and Government Reform Committee Chairman.
+"Just because you see something that is classified, you can't just hand that out like it's candy," said Rep. Jason Chaffetz, chairman of the House Committee on Oversight and Government Reform.

 "There's a right way and wrong way to do this.
-If you feel compelled to share information that's classified because you're concerned about the implications, there are legal ways in which you can have whistle-blower protection and go to committee for instance, on oversight, and protect your legal rights and not get yourself in trouble."
+If you feel compelled to share information that's classified because you're concerned about the implications, there are legal ways in which you can have whistleblower protection and go to committee for instance, on oversight, and protect your legal rights and not get yourself in trouble.

-"A contractor, a federal employee cannot just take it upon themselves to bypass the classification system," said Chaffetz.
+"A contractor, a federal employee cannot just take it upon themselves to bypass the classification system," Chaffetz said.

-Steve Hall, former CIA Chief of Russia Operations, said that while leaks are part of the tensions in an open society, they could tip off the Russians to protect themselves better next time.
+Steve Hall, former CIA chief of Russia operations, said that while leaks are part of the tensions in an open society, they could tip off the Russians to protect themselves better next time.

 "It's a morally difficult situation because, yes, there is public value in these leaks, but by the same token, there's a high public intelligence price to pay and the public is less protected in the future if this stuff gets out," said Hall, a CNN national security analyst.